commercetools/fs2-queues/docs/getting-started/subscribing.md

 }
 ```

-The processing function receives a @:api(com.commercetools.queue.Message), which gives access to the content and some metadata of the received messages.
+The processing function receives a @:api(Message), which gives access to the content and some metadata of the received messages.

 The result is a `Stream` of the processing results, emitted in the order the messages where received.
 Only the successfully processed messages are emitted down-stream.
 The stream is failed upon the first failed processing.